 We discovered this movie in the mid ’90s when we had kids at home between the ages of 5 and 16.
 This was the only movie they ALL loved to watch.
 We watched it so many times as a family that our daily lives became sprinkled with quotes from it.
 My daughter even used the theme music as the processional for her wedding.
 So it seemed fitting to weave it into the fabric of our new lives as well.
 After all, it is a movie about a great adventure and so is our new life!

 I will attempt to blog in such a way that you will enjoy the stories even if you are unfamiliar with the oft-quoted, ‘mawwiage’ and ‘inconceivable!’
-But do yourself a favor, look for The Princess Bride on Netflix (it is currently showing there) or order a Blu-ray copy from Amazon, or borrow the DVD from a friend (we have had to purchase it 5 times due to loaning it out…so be kind, if you borrow it, return it and get your own).
+But do yourself a favor, look for The Princess Bride on Netflix or Prime or Hulu, order a Blu-ray copy from Amazon, or borrow the DVD from a friend (we have had to purchase it 5 times due to loaning it out…so be kind, if you borrow it, return it and get your own).

 Why Full-time RV?